CSC-510/SlackBot/README.md

 ![image](https://cloud.githubusercontent.com/assets/742934/18172392/2e9a333c-7033-11e6-8dcd-81df6031b0ab.png)

 * If you can run `node bot.js` and it outputs something and waits, that's good.
-* Check if you have a green light in your slack team.
+* Check if you have a green light in your slack team for your bot.
 If not, make sure you properly registered bot.
 * See if you can get to have the bot reply to a message.
 Make sure bot is invited to that channel.
 * Finally, see if you can change the code to now get weather information: